 Have you ventured into the waters of county court records yet?
-Everyone who reads this blog regularly knows I am a big fan of court records.
-Today, I’d like to walk you through the kinds of things you can find in county court records.
+I am a big fan of court records.
+Today, I’d like to show you what you can find in these records.

-For example, here’s a (current day) hierarchy of the court in Delaware (courtesy of the National Center for State Courts website):
+For example, here’s a recent hierarchy of the court in Delaware (courtesy of the National Center for State Courts website):

 Take a look at how different the court structure is in Florida:

-As you can see described inside the boxes, each different court hears specific types of cases (its “jurisdiction”).
+Each court hears specific kinds of cases (its “jurisdiction”).

-- appointment of road crews to maintain roads (road “overseers”)
+- road crews named to maintain roads (road “overseers”)

-- appointment of tax collectors, sheriffs, constables and jurists
+- names of tax collectors, sheriffs, constables and jurists

-- appointment of an estate administrator or executor
+- appointments of an estate administrator or executor

 - proving of wills and deeds